 - Remove the page targeting and instead record all pages on your site.

-If Recordings start on http://www.example.com/cart/ and that URL then takes the visitor to https://checkout.example.com/, Recordings will start when you hit /cart/, but won't continue on the checkout pages.
+If Recordings are configured to start on http://www.example.com/cart/ and from there the visitor is taken to the subdomain https://checkout.example.com/, Recordings will start when you hit /cart/, but won't continue on the checkout pages.

 Starting with: https://checkout.example.com

 This would mean that Recordings will start on the cart page, but also continue on the checkout pages.